 To monitor the exercise of these delegated powers and the compliance of officials with the parameters set.

 To consider applications that fall outside of these parameters and to make recommendations to the Board on their approval or otherwise.

+To report to each ordinary meeting of the Board on its activities.

 To consider other relevant topics as defined by the Board.